Skip to main content

 include

-Controls what files happo will grab examples from.
+Controls which files Happo will extract examples from.
 The default is '**/@(*-happo|happo).@(js|jsx)'.
-This option is useful if you want to apply a different naming scheme, e.g. **/*-examples.js.
+This option is useful if you want to apply a different naming scheme, such as **/*-examples.js.

 stylesheets